halcyondream/halcyondream.github.io/_posts/2023-10-13-chatgpt-assignments.md

 ---
 layout: post
-title: Ideas for overcoming A.I. plagiarism in the classroom
+title: Ideas for adapting to A.I. plagiarism in the classroom
 date: 2023-10-13
 ---

-To counter the challenges that GPT brings to a classic academic curriculum, I offer some ideas on how to develop assignments with this caveat in mind.
-As a whole, AI challenges the entire mindset that we have about our higher-level institutions.
-Still, with this mindset comes opportunities for a more enriching education.
+A.I. presents a new spin to the classic problem of cheating in higher-level education.
+To counter these challenges, I offer some ideas on how to develop assignments with the caveats presented by these content-generating platforms.
+As a whole, this should all promote a shift in the fidelity of assignments as well as the role of the instructional leadership teams for any course.

 As a baseline, I will first use ChatGPT to cheat on an assignment.
 Then, I will try to use GPTZero to determine if I had cheated in the first place.
-Proposals for assignments that can obsolete the need for either are then provided, along with more overarching ideas about the role of the educator in the modern classroom.
+Proposals for assignments that can obsolete the need for either are then provided, along with considerations in how the instructional team can provide mentorship to students.

 Let's begin with our first assignment: generating a Wordle clone in Python.